HadisAB/Navigation-DRL-Udacity/Report.md

 ### Ideas for future work

-As discussed in the Udacity Course, a further evolution to this project would be to train the agent directly from the environment's observed raw pixels instead of using the environment's internal states (37 dimensions)
+As discussed in the Udacity Course, a further evolution to this project would be to train the agent directly from the environment's observed raw pixels instead of using the environment's internal states (37 dimensions).